Jay Matete: Sunderland

 On 31 January 2022, Matete signed for fellow EFL League One side Sunderland on a four-year contract for an undisclosed fee.

 On 6 January 2023, Matete signed for Plymouth Argyle on loan until the end of the 2022–23 season.

-On 8 August 2024, Matete signed for Bolton Wanderers on loan until the end of the 2024-25 season.
+On 8 August 2024, Matete signed for Bolton Wanderers on loan until the end of the 2024–25 season.

+Milton Keynes Dons

+On 9 January 2026, Matete joined EFL League Two club Milton Keynes Dons for an undisclosed fee, ending his four-year association with Sunderland.
+He made his league debut for the club on 17 January 2026, coming on as a 76th-minute substitute in a 2–0 away win over Accrington Stanley.

+On 17 February 2026, Matete suffered a hamstring injury during a 0–0 home draw with Crawley Town, which ruled him out for the remainder of the 2025–26 season.
+Despite missing much of the second half of the season, Matete achieved the third promotion of his career as the club finished second-place and returned to League One.